raymonelina/aws-lambda-stock-daily/README.md

 curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'
 ```
 If successful, the function will execute, fetch data from Alpaca, and store it in your S3 bucket.
 Check the container logs and your S3 bucket to verify the results.

+### 3. Stop the Container
+To gracefully stop the Docker container, press `Ctrl+C` in the terminal where the container is running.
+The `--rm` flag will automatically remove the container when it exits.